tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.layers.md

 ##### Returns:

-  An `Output` representing the results of the pooling operation.
+  A `Tensor` representing the results of the pooling operation.

 ##### Raises: